Today's Lessons. Tomorrow's Leaders.

 "To see them not only start to understand the concepts but enjoy learning was enjoyable for me," Moseley said.
 "I saw how valuable that education was.
 Plus, traveling around the state, and beyond in the case of the North American competition, gave them the chance to see various real-world problems in our environment and have amazing experiences together.
 It's an extracurricular activity I wish I'd had when I was their age."

 Between 2009 and 2013, fewer and fewer teams participated, and the outlook for the Oklahoma Envirothon seemed bleak.
-So, Moseley took it upon himself to bring the competition to the Noble Foundation and keep it going.
+So, Moseley took it upon himself to bring the competition to the Noble Research Institute and keep it going.

 The full-time consultant quickly realized he didn't have the time to consult, run such a large event and do what he loved at Envirothon mentor students.
 By 2014, Noble Academy had stretched its reach beyond the traditional classroom setting, and Moseley knew Hardin was just the help he needed.
 After a year of observing, Noble Academy was ready to host in 2015.